-(UNFORTUNATELY DANIEL WILL NOT BE ABLE TO ATTEND WITH THE US BORDER CLOSURE BUT WE HOPE TO SEE HIM NEXT YEAR) Daniel is the author of Field Guides to “Edible Mushrooms of the Pacific Northwest” and to “Edible Mushrooms of California” (Harbour Publishing 2011/2012).
+(UNFORTUNATELY DANIEL WILL NOT BE ABLE TO ATTEND BUT WE HOPE TO SEE HIM NEXT YEAR) Daniel is the author of Field Guides to “Edible Mushrooms of the Pacific Northwest” and to “Edible Mushrooms of California” (Harbour Publishing 2011/2012).

-He grew up collecting and eating wild mushrooms in the Alps and has been foraging for 15 years in the PNW and working as a mushroom educator and guide.
+He grew up collecting & eating wild mushrooms in the Alps & has foraged for 15 years in the PNW & worked as a mushroom educator & guide.

-Daniel trained as a geographer and ecologist and works as a researcher and NGO consultant on environmental issues of the Tibetan Plateau and Himalayas.
+Daniel trained as a geographer & ecologist & works as a researcher & NGO consultant on environmental issues of the Tibetan Plateau & Himalayas.
+With his travel agency MushRoaming LLC he annually organizes and leads several mushroom focused eco-tours to Tibet, China, and the Amazon. www.danielwinkler.com www.mushroaming.com